andyhawks/civicactions-compliance-docs/CivicActions-Common-Control-Policy.md

 ## Coordination

-CivicActions Information Security works in close coordination and collaboration with CivicActions Technology (IT), and is home to multiple infrastructure and security experts.
-Implementations, and recommendations for policy additions and improvements, are constantly coordinated between the two teams.
+CivicActions Information Security works in close coordination and collaboration with CivicActions Information Technology, Development and Operations (collectively called "Operations" in these policies), and is home to multiple infrastructure and security experts.
+Implementations and recommendations for policy additions and improvements are constantly coordinated between the teams.

 ## Compliance

 The CivicActions Director of Technology is ultimately responsible for ensuring that the procedures of all CivicActions systems adhere to these policies.
-The CivicActions Director of Technology accepts the risk of operating all Low and Moderate impact systems as the Authorizing Official, and reviews for compliance before granting an authority to operate (ATO).
+The CivicActions Director of Technology accepts the risk of operating all Low and Moderate impact systems and reviews for compliance before granting an authority to operate (ATO).

 ## Reviews

-CivicActions Information Security and Technology reviews all policies and procedures when new ATOs are required, or once every 3 years, whichever comes first.
+The CivicActions Information Security and Operations teams review all policies and procedures when new ATOs are required, or once every 3 years, whichever comes first.
 The teams also review modifications to policies and procedures when modifications become necessary due to changes in law, regulation, or operations.